States may not have enough time to institute voting by mail

 Last week, when Louisiana became the first state to reschedule a primary in the face of the coronavirus by postponing its election from April 4 until June 20, the secretary of state’s office fielded criticism for not moving to an all vote by mail election for the new date.
 “Logistically, we just don’t have enough time to get the ballots printed, the envelopes, the scanning equipment—that would need to be certified before we could use it,” press secretary Tyler Brey told Mother Jones.
 “Quite frankly, we didn’t want to have the Louisiana voters be a guinea pig for something that we were putting together so last minute and so outside of our expertise.”

-“The real challenge here is that we want to make sure that the election is conducted with utmost integrity of the process, and that doesn’t mean rushing anything,” said Tammy Patrick, an election administration expert at the Bipartisan Policy Center and former election official in Maricopa County, Arizona, which is home to Pheonix and is one of the country’s largest voting jurisdictions.
+“The real challenge here is that we want to make sure that the election is conducted with utmost integrity of the process, and that doesn’t mean rushing anything,” said Tammy Patrick, an election administration expert at the Bipartisan Policy Center and a former election official in Maricopa County, Arizona, which is home to Pheonix and is one of the country’s largest voting jurisdictions.
 “In order to do it well and service the population as best as one can, we need it to be a very thoughtful process.”

 Elections in the US are typically run at the county level, with heavy interaction, coordination, and funding through state officials and state laws, along with additional coordination with federal officials.
 In the best of times, election administrators face a range of complicated and, at times, contentious issues to work through when tinkering with election policy.
 Many changes require state legislative action.